woocommerce/qit-documentation/docs/custom-tests/00-introduction.md

 # Introduction

 All QIT tests are Managed by QIT.
-We have one exception, which is the Custom E2E tests.
+We have one exception, which is the Custom E2E tests: `run:e2e`

-This test type is the only one that the developers write the tests themselves.
+This is the only type of test in QIT that the developers write the tests themselves.

+It's essentially an end-to-end test that asserts that the custom behavior of your plugin is working as expected.

 ## Example: "QIT the Beaver" Publishes a Plugin